matfish2/vue-tables-2/readme.md

 `vue-tables.row-click` | `tableName/ROW_CLICK`

-Fires off after a row was clicked. sends through the row.
+Fires off after a row was clicked. sends through the row and the mouse event.
 When using the client component, if you want to recieve the *original* row, so that it can be directly mutated, you must have a unique row identifier.
 The key defaults to `id`, but can be changed using the `uniqueKey` option.